-Part of the endocrine system, your thyroid is a small, butterfly-shaped gland in the base of your neck just below your Adam’s apple.
-Even though the thyroid is rather small, it plays a huge role in your body.
+Your thyroid is part of your endocrine system.
+It is a small, butterfly-shaped gland at the base of your neck just below your Adam’s apple.
+Even though it is rather small, it plays a huge role in your body.

 What Does Your Thyroid Do?

-It produces two main hormones called T3 and T4, which travel through your blood to all parts of your body, influencing the function of your body’s most important organs, including your heart, brain, liver, kidneys, and skin.
+It produces two main hormones called T3 and T4, which travel through your blood to all parts of your body.
+These hormones influence the function of your body’s most important organs, including your heart, brain, liver, kidneys, and skin.

-The hormones your thyroid produces control the rate of many activities in your body, including how fast your heart beats and how fast you burn calories, which is known as your metabolism.
+One primary function of these hormones is to control the rate of many activities in your body, including how fast your heart beats and how fast you burn calories, which is known as your metabolism.
 When your thyroid is working properly, it will create the right amount of hormones needed to keep your metabolism working at a steady rate, not too fast and not too slow.

 In order to produce its hormones, the thyroid uses iodine, which comes from the food you eat.
 Iodine mainly comes from seafood and dairy products, but it is also added to table salt.